 What are causes and risk factors for schizoaffective disorder?

 As with the vast majority of mental disorders, there is not thought to be a specific cause for schizoaffective disorder.
 Two-thirds of people who develop the illness are women.
-An immediate family history of schizoaffective disorder, bipolar disorder, or schizophrenia is a risk factor for schizoaffective disorder.
-Developing schizoaffective disorder or another psychotic illness is more than twice as likely in children who suffer significant adversity like bullying, abuse, neglect, or parental death during that time of their lives.
+An immediate family history of any mental illness, especially schizoaffective disorder, bipolar disorder, or schizophrenia is a risk factor for schizoaffective disorder.
+Children born prematurely who were also small for their stage of development (gestational age) are also at risk for developing schizoaffective disorder, depression, or bipolar disorder.
+Developing schizoaffective disorder or another psychotic illness is more than twice as likely in children who suffer significant adversity like bullying, abuse, neglect, or parental death, especially by suicide, during that time of their lives.

 What are symptoms and signs of schizoaffective disorder?